Deepwater Horizon oil spill response: Removal

 The three basic approaches for removing the oil from the water were: burning the oil, filtering offshore, and collecting for later processing.
 On 28 April 2010, the USCG announced plans to corral and burn off up to 1000 oilbbl of oil each day.
 In November 2010 the EPA reported that in-situ controlled burning removed as much as 13 e6USgal of oil from the water.
 Another source gives the figure as 265000 oilbbl of oil.
-There were 411 fires set between April to mid-July 2010 from which cancer-causing dioxins were released.
+There were 411 fires set between April and mid-July 2010 from which cancer-causing dioxins were released.
 The EPA stated that the release was minimal.
 A second research team concluded "there was only a small added risk of cancer to people breathing polluted air or eating tainted fish".

 Oil was collected by using skimmers.
 More than 60 open-water skimmers were deployed, including 12 purpose-built vehicles.
 A Taiwanese supertanker, A Whale, was retrofitted after the Deepwater explosion for skimming large amounts of oil in the Gulf.
 The ship was tested in early July 2010 but failed to collect a significant amount of oil.
 Due to BP's use of Corexit the oil was too dispersed to collect, according to a spokesperson for shipowner TMT.

 The EPA prohibited the use of skimmers that left more than 15 ppm of oil in the water.
 Many large-scale skimmers exceeded the limit.
 An urban myth developed that the U.S. government declined the offers from foreign countries because of the requirements of the Jones Act.
 This proved untrue and many foreign assets deployed to aid in cleanup efforts.

 In mid June, BP ordered 32 machines that separate oil and water with each machine capable of extracting up to 2000 oilbbl per day, After testing machines for one week, BP decided to use the technology and by 28 June, had removed 890000 oilbbl of oily liquid.
 The USCG said 33000000 USgal of tainted water was recovered, with 5000000 USgal of that consisting of oil.
 BP said 826800 oilbbl had been recovered or flared.